MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

 ## Verify your own permission level

 First, you must have sufficient permissions in both your Azure Active Directory and your Azure subscription.
-Specifically, you must be able to create an app in the Active Directory, and assign the service principal to a role.
+Specifically, you must be able to create an app in the Active Directory, and assign a role to the service principal” .

 The easiest way to check whether your account has adequate permissions is through the portal.
 See [Check required permission in portal](/azure/azure-resource-manager/resource-group-create-service-principal-portal.md#required-permissions).